- Manila's international airport is on high alert after an alleged bomb plot is foiled

-Counter-terror agents acting on a tip interrupted a group of men allegedly assembling improvised explosive devices in a white truck parked outside a terminal at Ninoy Aquino International Airport, said the Philippines News Agency, or PNA.
+Counter-terror agents acting on a tip interrupted a group of men allegedly assembling improvised explosive devices in a white truck parked outside a terminal at Ninoy Aquino International Airport, said the Philippines News Agency

 The names of the suspects have not yet been released, and investigators are trying to establish who was behind the alleged plot and their motive.
 The investigation is continuing.